nayan0499/Mini_Project/README.md

 ### How I met the requirements

-* Model
+* Model the business domain using classes
-* Repository Pattern
+* Use of the repository pattern
-* Abstraction: The higher the level of a module, the less detail.
-The lower the level, the more detail.
+* Use of Abstraction

 [![Untitled-Diagramss-Page-2-drawio.png](https://i.postimg.cc/tCVCwTdP/Untitled-Diagramss-Page-2-drawio.png)](https://postimg.cc/Vdm8bzVL)